Michael Keane (footballer, born 1982): St Patricks Athletic

 Following his release he signed with St Patricks Athletic where he remained for one season and played in the UEFA Cup.
 In the 2008 season he made only two substitute league appearances and in July 2008, he was unlawfully sacked and discriminated against by the club who called him overweight.
 The following month it was ruled the club were wrong to sack him.
 In December 2008, Dundalk offered him a contract, but Keane opted to do his uefa coaching badges where he received UEFA A and B Badges.

 Coaching career

 Keane moved into coaching for O'Deveney Dunard in the Athletic Union League before replacing Anto Brennan as manager when Brennan moved on.
 He later took over at Stella Maris Under 15s before leaving a few months later.

 Keane then had a stint with Brendanville, followed by his appointment at Dingle United FC as their AUL Premier B manager.
 He left in April 2015.
 In May 2015 he took over at Hardwicke FC as 1st Team Manager.

 He led them to promotion to the top flight of amateur football for the first time in the club's history.
 Keane decided to part ways the following season leaving his assistant in charge.
 It was believed to be for personal reasons.

+Personal life

+In April 2025, Keane was jailed for two and a half years for sexually assaulting a woman in his taxi.